ccrome/whoismakingnews/content/homepage/welcome.md

 people wanted to see the data that goes into my TikTok series, [Who's Making News for Sex Crimes involving Children.](#tiktok)

 ####  So, there's good news and not so good news.

 We have new visualizations - see the white area below and the link to the "current seven days analysis" below.
 But - as of 10 AM 11/4/23 though the data is intact and the visualizations work, we lost functionality in the top of the site, when some crackpot at Google declared that our main data sheet is in violation of its terms of service.
 We're working to restore full functionality and, in the meantime appealing Google's bizarre decision.
-And our TikTok reports will continue.

-Who is actually committing crimes against children?
+And our TikTok reports will continue.Who is actually committing crimes against children?

 Here is the data from the latest {{< db_case_count id="case-count" >}} cases, as of {{< db_latest_date id="latest-date" >}}.